mattva01/schooltool/src/schooltool/requirement/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~

 Now let's have a look at a case where the more specific requirement overrides
-the a dependency requirement of one of its bases.
+a dependency requirement of one of its bases.
 First we create a global
 citizenship requirement that requires a person to be "good" globally.

   >>> citizenship = requirement.Requirement(u'Global Citizenship')